Get a Precision Second Opinion now!

 6. Patient Outcome

-Verna is currently still cancer free over two years, after working with us!
+Verna is currently still cancer free over four years, after working with us!

 To ensure she remains cancer free, Verna gets regular (low-dose) PET/CT scans.